anurag/fastai-course-1/README.md

 Your local data directory will now be visible in the container at `/home/docker/data`.

+**Don't forget to change the path to the data folder in your notebooks as well!**

 ## Installing packages
 All packages should ideally be part of the Dockerfile.
 If something is missing, please open an issue or submit a PR to update the Dockerfile.
 If you need to install something as a workaround, follow the steps below:
 1. Get a shell into the running container with `docker exec -it <container_name> /bin/bash`